Galal-Abdelaziz/computer_infrastructure/README.md

 Author: Galal Abdelaziz

-## This document is part of the Computer Infrastructure module for the 2024/2025 academic year at ATU.
+## This README document is part of the Computer Infrastructure module for the 2024/2025 academic year at ATU.

 ***